Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with non-merchant storage

-On the other hand, we can use the penalty term by solving \eqref{prob:mc_init} with \eqref{eq:mc_penal_obj}.
-Knowing about the potential price multiplicity on MI 2, we set the penalty $S\up{end}=2$€/MWh on the first MI, to make sure the storage system will then recover its costs if this lower price gets selected on MI 2, and $S\up{end}=0$ on MI 2.
-The resulting dispatch and market prices are shown in Table~\ref{tab:results}.
-In this case, the storage system does not charge at all, and as a consequence, the social welfare is reduced to 23€.
-Due to this limitation, in the rest of the paper "split market clearing" refers to solving \eqref{prob:mc_init} with \eqref{eq:stor_end}.
+On the other hand, we can use the penalty term by solving~\eqref{prob:mc_init} with~\eqref{eq:mc_penal_obj}.
+Knowing about the potential price multiplicity in market clearing~2, we set the penalty $S\up{end}=2\eta=1.28$~\euro{}/MWh in the first market clearing, to make sure the storage system will then recover its costs if the lowest price of 2~\euro{}/MWh gets selected in market clearing~2.
+We select $S\up{end}=0$ in market clearing~2.
+We can see in Table~\ref{tab:results} that in this case, the storage system does not charge at all, and the resulting social welfare is reduced to 23~\euro{}.
+Due to this limitation, in the rest of the paper ``standard MCP'' refers to solving~\eqref{prob:mc_init} with~\eqref{eq:stor_end}.

+Finally, Table~\ref{tab:results} shows that the results from solving~\eqref{prob:mc_init} with~\eqref{eq:mc_penal_obj} are the same as solving the myopic version~\eqref{prob:mc_init} alone, for this example.
+As formally proven in~\cite{Frölke2024Efficiency},~\eqref{prob:mc_init} ensures cost recovery but it is inefficient as it gives the storage system incentives to deviate (it can make more money with~\eqref{prob:mc_init} augmented with~\eqref{eq:stor_end}), and it does not maximize social welfare.

-\section{Market Clearing with Virtual Linking Bids}
+\section{Market clearing with virtual linking bids}

-In this section, we modify the market-clearing model with final storage level, to ensure that the cost at which the storage system charged in one market interval is accounted for in the following market intervals.
+In this section, we modify the standard MCP to ensure that the cost at which the storage system charged in one market clearing is accounted for in the following market clearings.
 To do so, we introduce a new representation of the non-merchant storage system.

-\subsection{Inter- and Intra-Storage}
+\subsection{Inter- and intra-storage}

-In order to save the value at which the storage charges in view of subsequent intervals, we introduce the concepts of net charge and net discharge over a market interval.
-Those are indicated by the difference between the initial and the final state of energy.
-If it is positive, it corresponds to a net charge and if negative, it corresponds to a net discharge.
-We can then consider separately the exchanges of energy within the market interval, which we associate to an \emph{intra-storage}, and the exchanges of energy with past or future intervals, which correspond to \emph{inter-storage}.
-We can conceptually split the storage, where the quantity charged previously is equivalent to a generator, bidding with the saved price, and the capacity for intra-storage corresponds to the available capacity at the beginning of the market interval.
-This is illustrated in Figure~\ref{fig:stor_val}.
+In order to save the value at which the storage charges in view of subsequent market clearings, we introduce the concepts of \emph{net charge} and \emph{net discharge} over a market clearing.
+These are indicated by the difference between the initial and the final state of energy.
+If it is positive, it corresponds to a net charge, and if negative, it corresponds to a net discharge.